 Leake Street Tunnel is a short walk away from Waterloo Station.
 It takes about five minutes to walk it from the station via York Road.

 Alternatively, you can access the tunnel from Lower Marsh Street – a cool little street with loads of cute independent shops, restaurants and cafes.
-Lower Marsh Street also has a weekday street food market that turns into a handmade and flea market on a Saturday.
+Lower Marsh Street also has a weekday street food market that turns into a handmade and flea market on Saturdays.

 Read More: Things to do Solo in London